tagliani97/gtmp3/readme.md

 Once done, you can utilize this script to retrieve tracks from Spotify.
 To run the script, use the following command in the terminal:

+* After the configuration:
+* Apply the credetials in CLIENT_ID and CLIENT_SECRET

 ```
 python3 core.py --region en --output_directory rock --url "Spotify playlist share link"
 ```